directus-labs/8-to-9-migration-tool/readme.md

 # Migration Tool

 Migrate from a v8 instance to v9 instance.

+This tool will copy over:

+* Schema (collections / fields)
+* Files (including file contents)
+* User data (eg all items in all collections)
+* Roles
+* Users

+**Note:** This tool will NOT copy over:

+* Interface/display configurations
+* Permissions
+* Activity / revisions

 ## Usage